acferM/Node-TypeORM-Template/README.md

     // "strictNullChecks": true,              /* Enable strict null checks. */
     // "strictFunctionTypes": true,           /* Enable strict checking of function types. */
-    // "strictBindCallApply": true,           /* Enable strict 'bind', 'call', and 'apply' methods on functions. */
-    // "strictPropertyInitialization": true,  /* Enable strict checking of property initialization in classes. */
+    // "strictBindCallApply": true,           /* Enable strict 'bind', 'call', and 'apply' methods on functions. */ "strictPropertyInitialization": false,  /* Enable strict checking of property initialization in classes. */
     // "noImplicitThis": true,                /* Raise error on 'this' expressions with an implied 'any' type. */
     // "alwaysStrict": true,                  /* Parse in strict mode and emit "use strict" for each source file. */